-Alex leads the business side of Merlon Intelligence, a start-up that uses AI to detect and prevent financial crimes.
-Previously, Alex was one of the overall leads of Palantir's Government business, helping the U.S. contain the spread of diseases, serve our veterans, calculate accurate economic statistics, close opioid pill mills, recover billions of dollars for taxpayers, and set innocent people free, among other projects.
+Alex leads the business side of Promise, a start-up that focuses on making the criminal justice system and government payments more cost-effective and humane.
+Previously, he used AI to detect and prevent financial crimes at Merlon Intelligence.
+Before that, Alex was one of the overall leads of Palantir's Government business, helping the U.S. contain the spread of diseases, serve our veterans, calculate accurate economic statistics, close opioid pill mills, recover billions of dollars for taxpayers, and set innocent people free, among other projects.
 Alex received a Bachelor's Degree with honors from Cornell University.
 He is finishing a Master's Degree in Computer Science from Georgia Tech.

 Alex was named 40 Under 40 by the Armed Forces Communications and Electronics Association (2019); a Truman Scholar (2012); and was the youngest ever recipient of the Sol Stetin Award for Social Justice, given by the American Labor Museum (2010).

 Amy works on national security as an attorney within the Global Risk + Crisis Management practice at a major law firm.
 She was previously selected as an Aspen Security Forum Scholar and is a member of the Truman National Security Project.
 Amy holds a B.A. from Yale, a J.D. from NYU Law, and an M.P.A. from the Harvard Kennedy School of Government.

 Amy has served as a White House intern on Vice President Biden’s team devoted to ending violence against women, worked on the U.S. foreign affairs budget while on a human rights fellowship in Congresswoman Nita Lowey’s office, was hired as an Obama campaign field organizer in western Colorado, served at the State Department’s U.S. Mission to the EU in Brussels where she focused on international trade, sanctions, and speechwriting, and was awarded a Fulbright to South Korea.